openactive/OpenActive.NET/README.md

 To publish an OpenActive data feed (see this [video explainer](https://developer.openactive.io/publishing-data/data-feeds/how-a-data-feed-works)), OpenActive.NET provides a drop-in solution to render the feed pages.
 This also includes validation for the underlying feed query.

+Implementation requires implementing `ConvertToOpenActiveModel` to return an instance of e.g. `OpenActive.NET.ScheduledSession` or `OpenActive.NET.Event` as per the OpenActive.NET Model section below.

 ```C#
 using OpenActive.NET.Rpde.Version1;